-Savory Creole Seasoning Blend
+Homemade Creole Seasoning Recipe

 This post may contain affiliate links.
 Please read our Disclosure Policy.

 I was recently working on my recipe for Jambalaya and while it was amazing I knew it could be better with my own blend of spices.
+Once you see how easy it is to make your own seasoning blends, you won’t want to use store-bought packets anymore.
+We’ll show you how to mix your own with this easy recipe.

 What’s the difference between Cajun vs Creole and their seasoning?